 They’re called pests for a reason.
-They drive us to distraction with their endless invasions and make us crazy with noise, mess or worse.
+They drive us to distraction with their endless invasions and makes us crazy with noise, mess or worse.
 They’re an inevitable, albeit necessary, part of life and are fine so long as they know their place…but when they move their show from the outdoors to inside your home, that’s when it’s time to take action.

 Affordable Mallorca feels your pain and has a few ideas to help you keep unwanted visitors at bay!